frictionlessdata/datapackage/json-table-schema/index.md

   made up of those fields).
 It is acceptable to have an array with a single value (indicating just one field in the primary key).
 Strictly, order of values in the array does not matter.
-However, it is RECOMMENDED that one follow the order the fields in the `fields` has as client applications may utitlize the order of the primary key list (e.g. in concatenating values together).
+However, it is RECOMMENDED that one follows the order of entries in the `fields` array as client applications may utilize the order of the primary key list (e.g. in concatenating values together).
 * Or: a single string corresponding to one of the field `name` values in the `fields` array (indicating that this field is the primary key).
 Note that